xonsh/xontrib-template/project-template/{{ project_repo_name }}/README.md

 ## Credits

-This package was created with [xontrib cookiecutter template](https://github.com/xonsh/xontrib-cookiecutter).
+This package was created with [xontrib template](https://github.com/xonsh/xontrib-template).

 --------------------